docarray/docarray/README.md

 </tbody>
 </table>

-Our problem is given an image from `/left` and find its most-similar image in `/right` (without looking at the filename of course).
+Our problem is given an image from `/left`, can we find its most-similar image in `/right`? (without looking at the filename of course).

 ### Load images

-First load images and preprocess them with standard computer vision techniques:
+First load images and pre-process them with standard computer vision techniques:

 ```python
 from docarray import DocumentArray, Document